Solo Trekking in Nepal in 2026: Is it Safe?

 - Navigation mistakes in GPS in remote areas

-- Solo trekkers must be extra cautious and well-prepared beforehand
+Solo trekkers must be extra cautious and well prepared beforehand.

 Is Solo Trekking Safe for Female Travelers?

 Nepal is regarded as one of the safer places for women hiking alone.
 In trekking areas, harassment is uncommon.
-Additionally, there are no wild animals to attack or harm; however, it is suggested to be safe prior and start your trek early rather than late in the evening when it's dark.

 - Teahouses offer secure lodging